 Add onion and garlic to Dutch Oven and toss over medium heat until onions are separated.
 Add Marsala and mushrooms, mix gently.
 Add cream of mushroom soup, salt & pepper along with parsley and stir occasionally until all ingredients are mixed and lukewarm.
 Use care to not break mushrooms.

+Start the pearled barley using beef stock 45 minutes before you intend to serve dinner.
 Add a green vegetable or a salad to round out this great dish.

 Blessed be… and happy cooking!